 At St. Winifred’s we believe that all children, whatever their ability, should have the best possible access to a broad and balanced education.
 Many children during their school life will encounter some difficulty in learning and we hope to address those needs through effective teaching, planning, close monitoring and assessment.
 Every teacher is a teacher of every child, or young person, including those with SEND.
 We would define a child with SEND as one who has significantly greater need for help than their peers in a particular aspect of the curriculum, or in their general learning.
 We believe parents have an important role and they should be involved as much as is possible in their child’s education and inclusion.

-Progress is reviewed regularly in consultation with all parties concerned.
+- Progress is reviewed regularly in consultation with all parties concerned.
 We keep clear and thorough records.
-Our Inclusion Managers oversee work with individuals and small groups of identified children, in order to teach, review and assess.
-The Inclusion Managers work in partnership with parents, outside agencies, the local authority and other schools as appropriate.
+Our Inclusion Manager oversees work with individuals and small groups of identified children, in order to teach, review and assess.
+The Inclusion Manager works in partnership with parents, outside agencies, the local authority and other schools as appropriate.

 The named Inclusion Manager

 Miss Fiona Cullen

 Identifying children with SEND

 A child has special educational needs if he/she has: –

 - Medical difficulties, e.g. physical disabilities/ impaired hearing/vision

 - Significantly greater difficulty in learning than other children of his/her age